stormpath/stormpath-passport-express-sample/README.md

 ## Stormpath Passport Strategy Example

-This example will show you how to use the Stormpth Passport Strategy with Express
+This example will show you how to use the Stormpath Passport Strategy with Express

 This app will will render a home page with user details, if logged in.
 Otherwise it will prompt you to login.

 It assumes that you have already created an application in Stormpath and created some user accounts that you can use for login testing.

-It was scaffoled with the `express-generator` node module
+It was scaffolded with the `express-generator` node module

-## To run this examaple
+## To run this example

 Run the following commands to clone this example and setup your API credentials and App ID: